-Concerns not meeting the harms test (also known as low-level concerns) must be reported to the Headteacher or whoever has been nominated by the Head Teacher to receive the low-level concerns.
-(It will usually be the DSL if the DSL is not the Head Teacher).
-The nominated person must always report the low-level concerns to the Head Teacher.
+Concerns not meeting the harms test (also known as low-level concerns) must be reported to the Head of School or whoever has been nominated by the Head of School to receive the low-level concerns.
+(It will usually be the DSL if the DSL is not the Head of School).
+The nominated person must always report the low-level concerns to the Head of School.
 See further information below.